 Supports a wide range of file systems: As aforementioned, AnyRecover supports multiple file systems, including file systems associated with virtualisation.
 Some of such file systems include VMFS, NTFS, FAT, EXT3, HFS, etc

 Recover various virtual disks: AnyRecover provides you to restore virtual disks saves as .vhd, .vhdx, .vmdk, .vdi, .hdd, .dd, .img, .dmg, etc.

 Try before you buy: AnyRecover provides users a free version in order to aid the buying process from the buyer’s perspective.
-With AnyRecover, you can use the app to recover only about 3 files.
+With AnyRecover, you can use the app to recover up to 8 files.
 This is to ensure that customers are completely satisfied with the offerings of the software before delving into the buying process.

 Here are the easy steps to recover files with AnyRecover.